 Amended EHRC Services Code of Practice delivered to UK government

 The Equality and Human Rights Commission has submitted an amended draft Code of Practice on discrimination in goods and services, public functions and associations to the UK government.
-The first draft was submitted in September 2025, and this second draft comes after feedback from the UK government, consultation responses and further legal analysis.
+The first draft was submitted in September 2025 and included amendments needed following the Supreme Court judgment in For Women Scotland v Scottish Ministers on the meaning of "woman", "man" and "sex" in the Equality Act 2010.
+This second draft comes after feedback from the UK government, consultation responses and further legal analysis of the For Women Scotland judgment.
 The government has confirmed it intends to lay the Code for Parliamentary scrutiny in May 2026.
 It will come into force after 40 days, unless either of the Houses of Parliament rejects it.
-A year has now passed since the Supreme Court handed down its judgment on the meaning of man, woman and sex in the Equality Act 2010.
 There is currently no firm timetable for updating the Employment Code of Practice.

 TUPE call for evidence